lsst/rtn-050/index.rst

 ^^^^^^^^^^^

 If the database is in Postgres, the CADC TAP service should be used.
+CADC's code base has native support for Postgres back ends.
-The work done in December/January 2022/23 to produce a Postgres-based TAP service for the "live ObsTAP" instances should be applicable.
+The work done in December/January 2022/23 to deploy a Postgres-based TAP service for the "live ObsTAP" instances should be applicable.
-The same DataLink-support extensions to CADC TAP that are available in the Qserv-backed TAP implementation will be needed for DP0.3 as well.
+The same DataLink-support extensions to CADC TAP that were developed by SQuaRE for the Qserv-backed TAP implementation will be needed for DP0.3 as well.

-At present we do not have the ability to support multiple back ends from a single TAP service instance, so DP0.3 will require its own TAP endpoint even  if it is otherwise incorporated into data.lsst.cloud.
+At present we do not have the ability to support multiple back ends from a single TAP service instance, so DP0.3 will require its own TAP endpoint even if it is otherwise incorporated into data.lsst.cloud alongside DP0.2.
 For instance, "data.lsst.cloud/api/ssotap" might be a suitable name.

+"TAP_SCHEMA" data for the service will be obtained from Felis in the usual way, most likely with a DP0.3-specific Felis file in the ``sdm_schemas`` repository.
+Gregory Dubois-Felsmann would develop this Felis, based on existing DPDD Felis code, to reflect the precise DP0.3 data model, in collaboration with the SSSC experts on the dataset.

+This work includes providing descriptions, units, UCDs, and foreign-key annotations showing the links between tables in the data model.

 DataLink and ancillary services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As noted above, no DataLink "links service" for images is required or even relevant to DP0.3.

+However, "one-line" query-rewriting services designed for use with DataLink will be desirable to enable convenient user access to actions like "show me all the SSSource for this SSObject".
+Such services rewrite a simple REST API query for, e.g., an SSObject ID to a TAP query with the appropriate corresponding ADQL text.

+The existing ``datalinker`` framework will be suitable for these services, and experience with that framework has shown that a new service can be written and released in a few hours.

 User Interface Services
 -----------------------